Dryland ecosystem processes

 Objective

-In the framework of a collaborative project between Max Planck Institute for Biogeochemistry (MPI-BGC) and Chinese Academy of Sciences for Research Center for Eco-Environmental Sciences (CAS-RCEES), this project group is established to improve our understanding of the processes that govern dryland vegetation dynamics (growth, mortality, and turnover) and their interactions with soil carbon dynamics, providing a mechanistic basis for assessing and modeling ecosystem services of dryland ecosystems in a changing world.
+In the framework of a collaborative project between Max Planck Institute for Biogeochemistry (MPI-BGC) and Chinese Academy of Sciences for Research Center for Eco-Environmental Sciences (CAS-RCEES), this project group is established to improve our understanding of the processes that govern dryland vegetation dynamics (growth, mortality, and turnover) and their interactions with soil carbon dynamics, providing a mechanistic basis for understanding and modeling the carbon cycle of dryland ecosystems in a changing world.
 Specially, we aim to:

-- examine the key traits and processes that determine vegetation productivity and resilience to extreme events;
+- identify key traits and processes that determine forest productivity and resilience to extreme events;

-- identify the environmental and biological factors that determines the carbon turnover time of vegetation and soil.
+- identify environmental and biological factors that determine carbon turnover time of vegetation and soil.

 Approaches